ddan4/Gravity-DAO-INFO/spaces/1_WELFARE-AT-WORK-WEB-3.md

 #### HEATHER

 **Heather**:    To answer your first question, some challenges that we're currently facing in the Web Three space is I'm gonna say reputation. **Web Three and crypto just have like a naughty reputation** sometimes.
-The more we can like spread the word about like what crypto and Web Three really is, especially when it comes to philanthropy and refi that will definitely onboard more people in, into the space.
+The more we can like spread the word about like what crypto and Web Three really is, especially when it comes to philanthropy and refi that will definitely onboard more people into the space.
 You can find me on Twitter and follow me there.
 Then I also contribute to Giveth and general magic and the UMAC.

 #### BEN